Search engine is loading. Please wait…

 What emergency numbers should I know in Antigua?

-Emergency services: Dial 999 or 911 (police, ambulance, fire).
+Emergency services: dial 999 or 911 for police, ambulance or fire.

 When should I return my rental car before my flight?